-Bouncing back from the many daily challenges we face each doesn’t just happen.
+Bouncing back from the many daily challenges we face doesn’t just happen.
 Moving through change with grace is not something that lucky people are fortunate enough to experience.
 No, responding versus reacting under stressful circumstances is something that we have to choose.

 Responding versus reacting under stressful circumstances